benoitc/rcouch_template/README.md

 # Rebar templates for generating custom couchdb releases

-This project provide rebar templates that allows you to create your own CouchDB releases or embed CouchDB applications based on the [rebared version](https://github.com/refuge/rcouch) of Apache CouchDB provided by the [refuge project](http://refuge.io).
+This project provides rebar templates that allows you to create your own CouchDB releases or embed CouchDB applications based on the [rebared version](https://github.com/refuge/rcouch) of Apache CouchDB provided by the [refuge project](http://refuge.io).